gschnabel/clusterSSH/README.md

 In order to make communication work, a working directory, say `tempdir.loc`, has to be chosen on the local machine and another one, say `tempdir.rem` has to be selected on the remote machine (the worker node accessible via SSH).
-These directories should be created before proceeding here.
+These directories should be created before proceeding further.

 The following R code executed locally establishes the connection to the login node: